Medically reviewed by Kristin Hall, FNP

-In addition to using medication and psychotherapy, you can try the following habits and lifestyle changes:
+In addition to using medication and psychotherapy (such as cognitive behavioral therapy), you can try the following habits and lifestyle changes:

 If you’re prescribed any type of anti-anxiety medication, use it exactly as prescribed and stay in touch with your healthcare provider to keep them informed about your treatment.